yasaricli/tatsy/README.md

 - `GET`, `PUT`, `PATCH` and `DELETE`

 ## Defining Custom Routes
-Routes are defined using `Tatsy.addRoute()`.
+Routes are defined using `Tatsy.Route()`.
 A route consists of a path and a set of endpoints defined at that path.

 In this example we have a parameter named `_id`.
 If we navigate to the `/posts/5` URL in our browser,